The best men’s floral scents for spring

-Spring is a tricky time for men’s grooming.
-Gone are the long, dark days of winter — and with them the ideal opportunity to wear rich, leathery scents of woods and ouds.
-But summer is still a way off — and we need to wait several months before we can wear the bright sparkling citrus and herb fragrances made for warm weather.
+Here comes spring — a tricky time for men’s grooming.
+Gone are the long, dark days of winter and, with them, the ideal opportunity to wear rich, leathery scents of woods and ouds.
+But summer is still a way off — and we’ll need to wait several months before we can wear the bright sparkling citrus and herb fragrances made for warmer weather.
 So what scents are left for spring?

 The natural answer is floral fragrances.
 Bold, balmy and highly aromatic, flowers should be the solution to your springtime aftershave problem.
 But many men don’t feel comfortable spritzing on such sweetly-scented fragrances; instead more at-home with the deep, earthy accords of wintry eau de parfums.
 So, below, we’ve rounded up the best subtle floral scents for spring — perfect options despite your opinions on blossoms and blooms…